-Grilled Carrots in Foil is a easy side dish that compliments any meal.
+Grilled Carrots is a easy side dish that compliments any meal.
 All you need is carrots, foil and simple seasoning to make this recipe.
 These carrots taste great and grilling them really enhances their sweetness.

-Want to save this recipe?
+Want to save this?

 Get My Easy Grilling Cookbook Bundle for 75% OFF

 Grilling carrots in a foil is a quick and easy side dish.
-We grill a lot in the summer months and I have been known to grill out when it gets a littler colder.
+We grill a lot in the summer months and I have been known to grill out when it gets a little colder.
 Carrots are usually a very inexpensive side dish that I can put together very quickly.

 Since all ingredients go into the foil pack, it makes for an easy clean up.
 When we grill out, I love being able to cook the entire meal on the grill.